sigristarisa/zupan-assignment/README.md

 - User research is heavily needed to implement what the users need.
 This step can determine how the order of the table data should be, how the interface/layout should be etc. The design I came up is all among assumption what the users "might" want to have, hence this design might not be the best solution.
 - It will be more user-friendly when the blurr effect for smaller screen would clear out once the user reach to the end of the table.
 - Styling for the sliders in filter can definitely be improved – having two thumbs in one slider required extra logic & styling that I couldn't acheive.
 Using Component UI would be faster with cleaner outcome.
+- The HTML can be organized better by utilizing React.js component structures – several parts looks bloated.